An Improved Algorithm for Adversarial Linear Contextual Bandits via Reduction: Reduction from Linear Contextual Bandits to Linear Bandits

 We remark that while there exist algorithms that are $1$-misspecification-robust \citep{liucorruption}, their run time scales at least with the number of actions.
-Algorithm \ref{alg: cew} achieves $\alpha$-robustness with the smallest $\alpha$ we are aware of among algorithms that run in $\poly(d,C,T)$ time. \tim{Which computational requirement is that?} \cw{changed the wording}
+Algorithm \ref{alg: cew} achieves $\alpha$-robustness with the smallest $\alpha$ we are aware of among algorithms that run in $\poly(d,T)$ calls to the linear optimization oracle. \tim{Which computational requirement is that?} \cw{changed the wording}

 In fact, Algorithm~\ref{alg: cew} achieves an even more favorable small-loss regret bound, which can be leveraged to obtain a small-loss bound for linear contextual bandits when the simulator is available.
 We discuss this in Section~\ref{sec: small loss bound}.